 Pune is a city full of energy and fun, with not only being a technological hub and centre, it's also a cultural and religious heritage city with lots of beautiful and important places around the city.
 With more than 200 IT companies and more than 100 destinations to dine and shop, the city also houses more than 50 marvellous temples.
 Shaniwarwada, laid by Bajirao in 1729, though largely destroyed, is still a thing of beauty and historical importance.
 The Sinhagad fort is a place of immense natural beauty situated over a mountain, 30 km south-west of Pune would give you a natural view to love and be mesmerised.
 Many other beautiful places like the Mulshi Dam, Lohagad and Vetal Hill are located around Pune for a quick excursion.

 Pune is a sparkling city and offers a wide range of cuisines and countless options for food.
-However the most colourful and vibrant is the local cuisine and the city's specialties.
+However the most colourful and vibrant is the local cuisine and the city's specialities.
 These include Misal Paav, Bhel Puri, Pav Bhaji, Pithla Bhakri, Vada Paav, Poha, Dabeli and Puran Poli.
 These items are extremely popular and most have their flavors and fragrances filling the streets of the city as they are staple street food items.
-Do try Mastani, a rich milkshake garnished with dry fruits, one of the most delicious savories of the town.
+Do try Mastani, a rich milkshake garnished with dry fruits, one of the most delicious savouries of the town.